jgomezve/aci-chatbot/README.md

 # Monitor an ACI Fabric from your favorite Webex Room - ChatOps

-A lightweight bot application to interact with the APIC from a Webex Chat romm
+A lightweight bot application to interact with the APIC from a Webex Chat room

 ## Use Case description